 Step 6.
 To monitor the status of the VM migration, click 0 of X VMs migrated.
 Then, next to any VM, click > to monitor the migration status.
 Depending on the VM disk number and size, the migration will take some time.

 Step 7.
-Once the migration has Succeeded, select Virtualization > VirtualMachines, then select the project you migrate the VM(s) into.
+Once the migration has Succeeded, select Virtualization > VirtualMachines, then select the project you migrated the VM(s) into.
 Select a VM that was migrated.
+If the VM is running, wait for any reboot cycles to complete and then Stop the VM.
 Select the Configuration tab and then select Network.
 The migration preserved the VMware MAC address.
 If you want to use an OpenShift MAC address, note the values of each field, then click the three dots to the right and choose Delete followed by Delete again.
 Then click Add network interface.
 Select or fill in the noted values and click Save.
 Now the VM should have an OpenShift MAC address.

 Step 8.
 Select Actions > Start to power on the VM.
 Select the Console tab to interact with the VM.
 The VM networking will need to be set up for the VM in OpenShift if DHCP is not being used.

-Procedure 11.
-Migrating an Openshift VM to a Different Namespace
+Procedure 13.
+Migrate an OpenShift VM to a Different Namespace and Backing Up VMs

 The virtctl export command can be used to export a VM disk and VM configuration, and then the disk can be exported into a different namespace along with a modified VM configuration.
 This method can also be used to migrate VMs between OpenShift clusters and for VM Backup and Restore.

 Step 1.
-A storage location will need to be set up that is large enough to hold large numbers of VM disks.
+A storage location will need to be set up, which is large enough to hold large numbers of VM disks.
 It is recommended to use the OpenShift Installer VM for this since it already contains configurations to access the OpenShift cluster.
 One way to set up a large storage location is to create a volume on the NetApp storage and mount it with NFS from this VM.
-You will need to create a Network Attachment Definition (NAD) with the NFS VLAN ID and MTU 9000 to connect to the VM.
+You will need to have a network interface in the NFS VLAN to the VM and configure this interface with MTU 9000.
 Once the NFS mount is setup, create a directory for each VM and switch into this directory.

 Step 2.
 For the VM to export, if you want to leave it running, in the OpenShift Console select Virtualization > VirtualMachines.
 Then select the VM to export.
 On the right, click Take snapshot.
 Name the snapshot snapshot-for-export and click Save.